 The Dean is hoping that the infusion of money being granted to students as scholarships will drive enrollment in masters’ programs.

-The Dean took this opportunity to remind Department to conserve funds as restrictions are in place, and asked bot Meg and Sergio to communicate the scholarship program to our students.
+The Dean took this opportunity to remind Department to conserve funds as restrictions are in place, and asked both Meg and Sergio to communicate the scholarship program to our students.

 Continuing his report, the Dean cited that SPH “…is that we are having another great year on the research side of the house….”, with SPH being the third most productive research school in CUNY, behind C.C.N.Y. and Hunter.